Financial-Times/treecreeper/README.md

 To run tests for a single package use an environment variable: `pkg=tc-schema-sdk make test`

 For many tests to execute successfully you will also need to run `make run-db` in a separate terminal

+## Etymology

+A treecreeper is a small, woodland bird which climbs up tree trunks in search of invertebrates to eat.

+A tree is a type of Graph (the only type of graph that GraphQL can represent well)

+It seems apt to name this project after a creature that climbs around in trees.